 Risk Risk Ranking Proposed Treatments Within Existing Resources?
 There is a risk that Council's IPR documents and Fees and Charges may not comply with legislation leading to a loss of Council's reputation.
 Low Staff cross reference legislative requirements of the documents with the Office of Local Government requirements as best as possible.
 Yes There is a risk that Council does not have an understanding of community priorities.
 Low The Community Strategic Plan has been reviewed and revised based on integrated engagement over the past 20 months.
-Yes There is a risk that Council does not have the resources to meet its Delivery Program and annual Operational Plan.
-Medium Staff continue to realistically plan and investigate resourcing opportunities as outlined in the Delivery Program and Resourcing Strategy.
-Financial sustainability continues to remain a key focus for Council.
-Yes There is a risk that the Operational Plan and Resourcing Strategy (containing the Long Term Financial Plan) which include the budget for 2022 to 2023 is not adopted in the timeframe required to implement the budget and raise Rates and Charges from 1 July 2023.
-High Adopt the recommendations.
+Yes There is a risk that Council does not have the resources to meet its Delivery Program and annual Operational Plan. eplan and investigatet itsresourcing opportunities asdoutlined in the Delivery Yes There is a risk that the Operational Plan and Resourcing Strategy (containing the Long Term Financial Plan) which include the budget for 2022 to 2023 is not adopted in the timeframe required to implement the budget and raise Rates and Charges from 1 July 2023.High Adopt the recommendations.
 Yes There is a risk that failure to make and serve the Rate Notices by 1 August 2022 will defer the due date for the first instalment payment to 30 November 2022 adversely affecting cash flow.
 High Council will make Rates and serve Notice before 1 August 2022.
 Yes